 Basically, risotto colored and flavored with squid ink is a popular dish in the region of Dalmatia.
 Of course, you can find it in other places as well.

-Personally, I don’t like risotto very much, but it’s an interesting dish to try.
+Personally, I don’t like risotto very much, but it’s an interesting dish to try, and everywhere we tried it, this Black Risotto was very well made with nice flavors.

 52. Vis Island